 Remember to be kind to yourself and take things slow.
 Everyone has been through the same things over the last year, so don’t worry about needing to take time for yourself or easing yourself back into socialising slowly.
 If you think you need help, don’t forget to let your university know you are struggling, as they will have mental health resources that can help.

 At Student Housing Lancaster, we are looking forward to welcoming students back to their student accommodation in Lancaster, whether for the summer term or if you’re going to be joining us next academic year.
-If you’re still looking for accommodation for next year, take a look at the properties we have available on our website and contact us today with your enquiries.
+If you’re still looking for student accommodation for next year, take a look at the properties we have available on our website and contact us today with your enquiries.